 The green grim (Pic.
-12) is produced by different density of the atmospheric layers, through them the Sun is shining just before sunset.
-This different density of atmospheric layers causes the refraction phenomena too, which leads to change the shape of the solar disk, going to set.
-Alongside with it, the colors are refracted either, making a curious layout across the Sun.
+12) is produced by different densities of the atmospheric layers, through them the Sun is shining just before sunset.
+This different density of atmospheric layers causes the refraction phenomena too, which leads to a change in the shape of the solar disk, going to set.
+Alongside it, the colors are refracted either, making a curious layout across the Sun.
 The red and orange colors are refracted less intensively, so they appear at the lower part of the Sun.
 More strong refraction of blue and green, which appear always at the upper edge of the Sun.
 Both the refraction phenomena and atmospheric optics related to this are going to be developed in the future.

 As a summary of my short observation, I made a stack of 5 major pictures, showing the Mercury movement across the Sun.
 It doesn’t look as per the template path as shown above (Pic.
 20).
-A major explanation of this its the solar path on the sky and the Sun’s rotation against the horizon.
+A major explanation of this is the solar path on the sky and the Sun’s rotation against the horizon.
 Because my camera was set vertically to the horizon, the solar disk position rotated a bit, curving the visual Mercury’s path as a result.
 The pattern of this phenomenon is shown in the images below (Pic.
 20, 21 ), generated by the Cartes du Ciel Sky Charts 4.0 software.

 It’s analogous to the star constellations, which move across the Sky throughout their path above the horizon.
 Their position looks completely different after rising against the time when they are about to set (Pic.23 ).

-If you observe the sky from the northern hemisphere, this effect is much better visible for the stars trailing across the southern sky and another way round.
+If you observe the sky from the northern hemisphere, this effect is much better visible for the stars trailing across the southern sky and another way around.
 Because the Sun in November moves through the southern sky, this effect was better expressed during this transit.

-I am glad to carry on the observation, that brought something new to me.
+I am glad to carry on the observation, which brought something new to me.
 Apart from the green rim seen just before sunset, the curved path of the first planet was quite intriguing.
-I couldn’t see it previously, because I watched the transit shortly twice in the afternoon as well as when I saw rising Sun with Venus inside.
+I couldn’t see it previously, because I watched the transit shortly twice in the afternoon as well as when I saw the rising Sun with Venus inside.

 - Transit of Mercury – 9 May 2016